UK stimulus for green jobs should also curb inequality, analysts say

 LONDON (Thomson Reuters Foundation) - As Britain struggles with a pandemic-related economic slowdown, using stimulus spending to create new green jobs could move the country toward its net-zero emissions goal, cut inequality and win broader support for climate action, economic analysts said.

+The plan - which opposition Labour Party critics dismissed as not ambitious enough to reach Britain’s 2050 net-zero target - also included a ban on sales of combustion engine cars by 2030, as well as support for hydrogen and nuclear power.

+But John Gummer, chair of the Committee on Climate Change, which advises the government, said the plan could bring benefits including “improved health, a stronger economy (and) a boost to UK jobs”.

-The pandemic is likely to trigger the loss of at least 2 million jobs in Britain - but more than half of that could be made up by boosting green employment, from home retrofitting to clean energy, said Hannah Martin, co-executive director of the non-profit Green New Deal UK.
+The pandemic could lead to the loss of at least 2 million jobs in Britain - but more than half of those could be made up by boosting green employment, from home retrofitting to clean energy, said Hannah Martin, co-executive director of the non-profit Green New Deal UK, at a London Climate Action Week event.

 In addressing both the pandemic slowdown and risks from planetary heating, “we have to talk about inequality as much as we talk about climate change”, said Martin, whose group seeks to reshape British economic priorities.